zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description:
 - Default Value: 1.2

+## Physics: Propulsion

+### LandVehicle TreadOffset
+- Description: Wheel offset.
+Allowing for raising the treads higher.
+May require increasing suspension distance so the treads spawn then push the vehicle upwards.
+Negative lowers the wheels.
+Positive raises the treads
+- Default Value: 0

+## Vehicle Physics

 ### MaxVehicleLinearVelocity
 - Description: Sets the absolute max speed a vehicle can ever move in.
 This is X Y Z directions.
 This will prevent the ship from rapidly flying away.
 Try staying between 5 and 20.
 Higher values will increase potential of vehicle flying off to space
 - Default Value: 10